 You can, however, save a lot of money by opting for one of their bulk monthly plans.
 You can get 6 months billed all at once for $53.94 months billed ot 12 months billed at once for $71.88.
 That’s $11.95, $8.99 and $5.99 per month respectively when broken down.

 Surfshark as a VPN service is one which provides pretty good privacy.
 Surfshark claim to offer a completely private VPN service which is supported by the fact that you can pay with cryptocurrencies.
 They practice a strict zero-logs policy as stated in Terms of Service.

 The speeds that we got when performing tests were good, however, they could be better.
 At times, the speeds we would be getting were significantly lower than our actual speeds when not connected to the VPN service.

 They are fast enough to provide a reliable and stable connection to the likes of Netflix and P2P services.
 It is likely that, over time, as Surfshark gets older that their speeds will improve.
-For now, they are good enough for most basic-level tasks.back to menu ↑
+For now, they are good enough for most basic-level tasks.Back to top ↑

 One area where Surfshark VPN really does shine is its 24/7 customer support service.
 You can access support by either visiting their knowledgebase and live chat.
 You are also able to get customer support by sending in an email to them.

 Surfshark’s customer support are more than happy to help their customers out with whatever queries and problems they are having.
 Want to know which VPN servers are good for unblocking Netflix?
 Have a privacy-related concern?
 Want to ask a technical question?
 Their customer support will be able to help you around the clock.Back to top ↑